 Although no prior experience is required, applicants with some didactic or practicum experience in these areas are likely to have a more competitive application.

 Applicants selected for this placement must be able to successfully pass background checks conducted by Yale University and the State of Connecticut.
 In addition, since the work is conducted in the community, a valid driver's license and use of a car is required for primary and secondary fellows at The Consultation Center.

 For More Information

-If you have a specific question regarding TCC as a primary placement training option, please e-mail Dr. Joy Kaufman at firstname.lastname@example.org or visit the website of TCC at www.theconsultationcenter.org.
+If you have a specific question regarding The Consultation Center as a primary placement training option, please e-mail Dr. Jacob Tebes at firstname.lastname@example.org or visit the website of TCC at consultationcenter.yale.edu.